The Future of Blogging (9 predictions + how I’m preparing)

 This is a (somewhat subtle) shift away from just owning niche affiliate sites to owning personal sites that represent your core personal brand niche(s).

 For example, I own three personal niche sites (a travel lifestyle site, a music site and this one here).
-But these are personal brand blogs — not faceless niche sites.
+But these are all personal brand blogs — not just faceless niche sites.

 Explore more: